PygameProjects/OpenSource_rpg/README.md

 ========================
 Our site: http://python-dev.tk/

+Pygame project is open!
+Start to write ideas for logic of game, story and others!
+We will start code when we'll have ideas for start!

 en Source Projects!
 ========================
 Welcome to Open Source Projects repo.
 We are a group of little programers